Humber Squash Organisation

 (d) Investigate the opportunities within refereeing to ensure all clubs possess suitably qualified personnel to enable a good understanding of the rules of the games across the area.
 The organisation of a refereeing award for club members would begin to address this issue

-(e) Ensure all coaches and volunteers involved in working with juniors undertake a CRB (Criminal Records Bureau) Police Clearance Form provided by the HSP or England Squash to be updated every 18 months.
+(e) Ensure all coaches and volunteers involved in working with juniors undertake a CRB (Criminal Records Bureau) Police Clearance Form provided by the HSP or England Squash to be updated every 18 months. - To develop a series of key performance indicators to measure the impact of the plan against increased participation across the area.

 (a) The overall aim should be to increase the overall number of squash players by 5% and court usage by 10% over the period of the plan (and, by implication, to draw up a further plan towards the end of the period, amended in the light of the most successful features of the first plan). (b) To exceed the Yorkshire Plan for Sport's target of increasing participation within squash by 1% for each year of the plan.